jonsax6/nft-gallery-client/README.md

 As an unregistered user, I can see all of the artist's works.

-As a signed in user, I can add new artwork to the gallery catalog.
-The Gallery can remove these art submissions at their discretion.

 ### In V2 of the website (mid to late November 2021):
 As a registered user, I can purchase a work of art using the metamask chrome browser plug in and buy art using Ethereum.

+The Gallery admin can remove these art submissions at their discretion.

 ## Wireframes (created using Figma)
 ![HOMEPAGE LOGGED OUT](https://i.imgur.com/EFcAVz3.png)